MCP Server for Code Intelligence

 to your AI agent.

 codetree gives coding agents structured code understanding via tree-sitter — so they ask precise questions instead of reading thousands of lines.
+23 tools, 10 languages, ~1 second startup.

-pip install codetree
+pip install mcp-server-codetree

 View on GitHub →